TrevorMcCormick/blog/content/blog/aws_hugo.md

 }
 ```

-That's it, now you should be able to push code to your GitHub repo and watch your CodeBuild log run through the buildspec, and your site should reflect changes in just a matter of minutes.
-I've been running my website for the better part of a year using this serverless strategy, and here is a picture of my monthly bill.
-I'm still on free tier, but I don't expect my website to go through too many builds in a month, or get too much traffic, so I'll probably always stay near $0.51 per month.
+That's it, now you should be able to push code to your GitHub repo and CodeBuild will run through the buildspec, and your site should reflect changes in just a matter of minutes.
+I've been running my website since 2019 using this serverless strategy.
+Here is a picture of my monthly bill.
+I'll probably always stay near $0.51 per month.

 ![](/page/images/aws_bill_jan2021.png#align-center)

-Thanks for reading and please contact me via email if you see any updates that could improve this post.
+Thanks for reading!